 You know what’s still pissing me off, though?
 The earlier use of ‘uncultured’.
-You are living in a bubble, Araeshkigal.
-Please step outside your class divide and learn a little bit about those ‘uncultured’ people you are referring to.
+People like Araeshkigal are living in a bubble and it’s important that they step outside their class divide and learn a little bit about those ‘uncultured’ people being referred to.
 Every avenue of society has a culture and flux of creative output outside of your current perceptions.

 To end on a positive note, Araeshkigal concludes her vague statement by saying: